Coleridge-Initiative-org/adrf-userdocs/docs/_source/usingtheadrf/software.rst

 include: data cleaning and transformation, numerical simulation, statistical modeling, machine learning and much more.

-To get started, double-click the Jupyter icon on the Desktop.
+To get started, double-click the Jupyter icon on the Desktop, which looks like the icon below.

 .. image:: ../images/jupyter-logo.png
   :width: 100